cncf/glossary/content/en/runtime.md

 ## What it is

-In cloud-native computing, "runtime" refers to the environment where applications or services run.
-It includes the necessary components and resources to make software work in a cloud-native setup.
+In [cloud native](/cloud-native-apps/) computing, runtime refers to the environment where applications or services run.
+It includes the necessary components and resources to make software work in a cloud native setup.

 ## Problem it addresses